List of the Top Capital Providers

 • A pioneer of the growth capital model since 1996

-• Provides debt and equity capital; often deploys debt before traditional lenders and helps current owners retain more ownership
+• Provides both debt and equity; often deploys debt before traditional lenders and helps current owners retain more ownership

 • Comfortable having a control or non-control ownership position

-Petra Capital Partners has a deep understanding of capital markets and a long track record of success.
+Petra has a deep understanding of capital markets and a long track record of success.
 It brings decades of experience to their partnerships with independent sponsors.
-The firm provides debt and equity capital to lower-middle market companies.
+The firm provides debt and equity.

 The firm has a reputation for being willing to deploy debt capital early in a company’s lifecycle.
 Sometimes before traditional lenders would consider entering a deal.